Confetti Cluster Flower Card

 Inks used: Tim Holtz tattered rose distress ink, and Gina K wild lilac, turquoise sea, ocean mist, sweet mango, sweet corn, kraft, grass green, prickly pear, and innocent pink.

-Stamp Sets used (all Gina K Designs): Love You Mini Set, The Giving Tree, Petty Patterns, Mommy-to-be Diva, Party On, Fabulous Frame Fillers, Fabulous Holiday Fillers, Best Fishes (retired?), Bundle of Love, and Sunkissed Autumn.
+Stamp Sets used (all Gina K Designs – some retired): Love You Mini Set, The Giving Tree, Pretty Patterns, Mommy-to-be Diva, Party On, Fabulous Frame Fillers, Fabulous Holiday Fillers, Best Fishes, Bundle of Love, and Sunkissed Autumn.

 Card Stock used: Stampin’ Up Crisp Cantaloupe, Gina K Turquoise Sea, and white.